 - to comply with Anti-Money Laundering Regulations

-- we may disclose personal information to our accountants: Melinek Fine LLP; and our legal advisers: Cubism Ltd
+- we may disclose personal information to our accountants: Melinek Fine LLP; and our legal advisers: Cubism Ltd, William Heath and Company

 - Credit reference agencies: Paragon Scheme Management Services Ltd and Van Mildert Landlord and Tenant Protection Limited for the purpose of providing our letting service